-- 1. Cluster the terms and put then in bold type. - 2.
-Adds new terms present in the documents of the ER-WCPT. - Delete some terms with a very general meaning easily to be understand in the physiotherapy field. - 4.
-Consistency with terms used by the WCPT Glossary of terms in order to be consequent with common terms present in both glossaries. - 5.
-Present the references, were it was possible, in the end of the document.
+- 1. Clusters the terms and puts them in bold type. - 2.
+Adds new terms present in the documents of the ER-WCPT. - 3.
+Deletes some terms with a very general meaning easily understood in the physiotherapy field. - 4.
+Is consistent with terms listed in the WCPT Glossary of terms - 5.
+Presents the references, were it was possible, at the end of the document.